RahimaKhanam/calculator_Android_Java/README.md

 # calculator_Android_Java

 Building a Scientific Calculator is a great project to train our logical thinking and programming skills.
-Adding or subtracting two numbers in code is pretty simple, but making the app actually behave like a conventional calculator can be challenging, like, for example adding entered digits to the end of the line, and showing the last result after executing a math operation, can be a bit tricky.
+Adding or subtracting two numbers in a code can be considered a simple task, but making the app actually behave like a conventional calculator can be challenging, like, for example adding entered digits to the end of the line, and showing the last result after executing a math operation, can be a bit tricky.
 But tricky is good because it gives us a chance to learn.

 ### App UI: